 Enter the CMS, Content Management System.
 A CMS offers a safe, secure and user-friendly interface in which users can manage the content of a website and significantly reduce the risk of deleting critical code.

-User-friendly.
 CMSs offer an easy-to-use interface into adding and updating content, this interface is built so that you don’t need to be a developer and have knowledge of languages such as HTML or C# to update the website.
 Editing tools are provided within the CMS so the process of creating new pages and updating content is straightforward and intuitive.
-Dependent on the CMS you select you can increase the degree to which you can edit a page layout utilising a WYSIWYG composition tools, letting you see live the edits you are making.
+Dependent on the CMS you select you can increase the degree to which you can edit a page layout utilizing a WYSIWYG composition tools, letting you see live the edits you are making.

-Speed.
 With CMS being designed to be easy-to-use updates can be completed by most and can be immediately updated without the need to wait for a specialist team member and complicated coding changes.

-Cost.
 As previously mentioned CMSs are easy to use and update with new content, this means that you won’t need to contact your agency every time you want to post a new blog, upload a new image, or change your page content.

-Automation.
-Dependant on the platform you select your CMS can automate aspects of content delivery.
+Dependent on the platform you select your CMS can automate aspects of content delivery.
 You can schedule posts for a later date, giving you the ability to stack up content in advance and feed into your social media accounts, e-commerce store and more.

-Flexibility.
 Typically CMSs have a strong user community that further build their reach and functionality through plugins or extensions.
 Some CMSs also have built-in marketing, email marketing and forum tools, which can further extend the capabilities your business has.

 By now you fully understand how you can benefit from a CMS, but, what should you and your business understand in order to select the right CMS for you.
 Here are things we recommend you understand:

-Features.
 What is the purpose of your solution what functionality do you require today and what will you need it to do in the next 18 months, understanding this will ensure that you are evaluating CMS platforms, you can match features and functionality that come with the product to your needs and avoid the expense of paying for a solution where you only use 5% of its functionality.
 Some of the features to consider, multi-language, multi-site, analytics, tiered permissions, social media integration.
 If you are unsure what features you will need it is best to work with a specialist development agency to understand your requirements.

-Integration.
 The digital world has opened the reach of businesses to a large audience and in turn, more competition, websites, therefore, have evolved and are more than great imagery and well-crafted copy.